jamiegibney/rhythmic_shapes/README.md

 ---

 Line segments are created between consecutive nodes, which can be used to track distance.
 Adding the length of all segments together will yield the total length (perimeter) of the current shape.
-This is needed to maintain a consistent playhead speed, and identify when a node has been passed, or "tapped".
+This is needed to both maintain a consistent playhead speed and identify when a node has been passed, or "tapped".

-Significantly, each node holds "`NoteEventData`", which may store any information you wish.
-In this device it simply encodes a MIDI note value, but could also, for example, encode filter cutoff frequency, distortion drive, or even a reference to an audio file for playback.
+Significantly, in this device each node holds "`NoteEventData`", which may store any information you wish.
+In this example it simply encodes a MIDI note value, but could also, for example, encode filter cutoff frequency, distortion drive, or even a reference to an audio file for playback.

-Whenever a node is "tapped", the sequencer requests its `NoteEventData`, which is then processed further and sent to the audio thread.
+Whenever a node is "tapped", the sequencer requests its `NoteEventData`, which is then processed further (the timing of the event is attached), and then sent to the audio thread to do its thing.

 ---

 #### Process
 This device follows the following process for finding when a node has been "tapped":

 - Calculate and store the length of all segments.
+This can be done with the hypotenuse: $\sqrt{(b.x-a.x)^2+(b.y-a.y)^2}$, where $a$ and $b$ are two 2-dimensional points.
 - Calculate and store the total length of all segments (i.e. the perimeter).
 - Multiply the playhead progress (a value between `0.0` and `1.0`) by the total length.
 - With this value, find the nearest two nodes to the playhead (what lengths is it between?).